 The first step is the simplest and maybe the most important in caring for your shoes.
 After a day on the trails, or walking down salty snowy sidewalks, or even a day at the beach, be sure to give your Duckfeet a bit of TLC.

-First things first, you'll want make sure your shoes are free of dust and dirt by giving them a quick clean with a soft brush or cloth.
+First things first, you'll want to make sure your shoes are free of dust and dirt by giving them a quick clean with a soft brush or cloth.
 If there are any tougher spots, like mud or salt, use a warm damp cloth.
-Avoid using a sponge, as many contain chemicals that can seep into and affect the leather.
+Avoid using a typical dish sponge, as many contain chemicals that can seep into and affect the leather.

 Conditioning the leather: